ifexception/taskies/README.md

 * Found a bug?
 * Have a suggestion?

-Log an issue for the developer to see and provide feedback Contribute features and suggestions too!
-Taskies is open source!
+Log an issue [here](https://github.com/ifexception/taskies/issues/new) for the developer and to track feedback

 #### Libraries
 * wxWidgets